Build Road Lines from GPS Points (CSV to Esri Shapefile)

 Video

-Note: This video was created with FME 2015, the concepts are similar but the user interface will be different.
-In this demo, we'll set up a workflow to automatically import a CSV file of GPS data, convert it to GIS points and lines, join with a Microsoft Access file to get further attribute data, then write out to Esri Shapefile.
-You'll see how to control the output schema and clean up the attributes.
+Note: This video was created using FME 2015; the concepts are similar, but the user interface may differ.
+In this demo, we'll set up a workflow to automatically import a CSV file of GPS data, convert it to GIS points and lines, join it with a Microsoft Access file to obtain further attribute data, and then write it out to an Esri Shapefile.
+You'll learn how to control the output schema and refine the attributes.

 Step-by-step Instructions